-Ethics and Society serves as a source for news and analysis of issues relating to ethics.
-Material for this site is provided by the directors, faculty, fellows, students, and affiliated scholars of the Center for Ethics Education, as well as selected guest bloggers.
-Dr. Elizabeth Yuko, a bioethicist at the Center for Ethics Education, is the founding and senior editor.
+The Ethics and Society blog serves as a source for news and analysis of issues relating to ethics.
+It provides a media platform for members of the Fordham University community to draw on their education and professional and person experiences to contribute to international moral debate.
+Material for the blog is provided by directors, faculty, fellows, students, and affiliated scholars of the Center for Ethics Education, as well as selected guest bloggers.

 All posts and comments on the Ethics and Society blog are solely the opinions of their respective authors, and do not represent the position of Fordham University or the Center for Ethics Education.